 What things do you wish you’d known before going into business?

-A good question but a very difficult one to answer.
 If I’d known how hard and stressful it would be, how much money it would take or how long, I probably wouldn’t have done it.
-But my natural enthusiasm, a healthy degree of naivety and my ‘true Yorkshire grit’ has seen me through.
+But my natural enthusiasm, a healthy degree of naivety, and my ‘true Yorkshire grit’ has seen me through!

 Journalist and entrepreneur Jill Boulton